 Preshaping involves taking a piece of the dough and shaping it into a ball or cylindrical shape, known as a “batard”.
 The dough is “degassed” during preshaping to remove pockets of gas.
 A long-fermented dough (long bulk rise) will likely contain more gas, therefore, shouldn’t be degassed as much as quickly-made bread dough.

 8. Final proof

 In a professional environment, a proofer is used for the final proof.
 This is essentially a box that maintains temperature and humidity to create the perfect proofing environment for the bread.

-Note: There's an extra stage, whilst the bread is rising - do the washing up!
+Note: There's an extra stage whilst the bread is rising - do the washing up!